 Failure to comply with the Dress Code guidelines is considered to be an insubordinate act and will be treated as such.
-Following are the procedures for violations of the high/middle school Dress Code:
+Following are the procedures for violations of the Dress Code:

-- First Offense: The student will be sent to the Main Office.
-Student may be asked to change clothes or may be sent home to change his/her clothes.
-Inappropriate accessories may be confiscated.
-Student may be placed in ISI until appropriate clothing can be obtained. - Second Offense: same as 1st offense.
-In addition, the student may be assigned to a Friday Detention. - Third Offense: Same as 1st and 2nd offense.
-In addition, the student may be assigned to 1 ISD. - 4.
-Further Offenses: May result in OSS.
+- First Offense: The student will be sent to the Office.
+Student may be asked to change clothes and/or wash hair.
+Parents may be contacted to bring clothing if none are available at school or to pick up student if hair color cannot be washed out.
+Inappropriate accessories may be confiscated. - Second Offense: same as 1st offense.
+In addition, the student may be assigned to a detention. - Third Offense: Same as 1st and 2nd offense.
+In addition, the parents will be asked to bring in clothing for the student prior to the student returning to class.